Visual schema

 2) Canonical definitions

 Role: enforceable units of meaning.
-A canonical definition establishes the perimeter, negations, and prohibited confusions.
+A canonical definition establishes perimeter, negations, and prohibited confusions.

 URL: /definitions/